666-eth/gensyn-ai/README.md

 #

 ## Method 2 - Rent Cloud GPU:
-You can rent a Cloud GPU instance instead of using your own Home PC
+You can use [Rent and Config GPU Guide](https://github.com/0xmoei/Rent-and-Config-GPU) to get a fully detailed guide or follow the steps below.
 ### 1- Rent Vast.ai GPUs
 * 1- Register in [Vast.ai](https://cloud.vast.ai/?ref_id=228875)
-* 2- Create ssh key in your local system (If you don't have already) with this [Guide: step 1-5](https://github.com/0xmoei/Hyperbolic-GPU)
+* 2- Create ssh key in your local system (If you don't have already) with this [Guide: step 1](https://github.com/0xmoei/Rent-and-Config-GPU)
 * 3- Create an SSH key in Vast.ai by going to `three-lines > Keys > SSH Keys` [here](https://cloud.vast.ai/manage-keys/)
 * 4- Paste SSH public key created in your local pc in step 2.
 * 5- Select Pytorch(Vast) template [here](https://cloud.vast.ai/?ref_id=62897&creator_id=62897&name=PyTorch%20(Vast))